ErpNetDocs/tech/modules/financials/excise/index.md

 To use this module, you first need to define a digital **tax warehouse**.

-Its purpose is to store all manufactured or imported products which are registered under the common Excise law.
+Its purpose is to store all of your manufactured and imported products which are registered under the common Excise law.

 ![Excise](pictures/new_tax_warehouses.png)